sagemath/trac_to_gh/Issue 5679.md

 # Issue 5679: fix a bug in solve and polynomial generators

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5679

 Original creator: was